duongnx03/duongnx03.github.io/_posts/2022-10-10-Linked-List.md

 + Quick insertion (Add very quickly with complexity is only O(1))
 + Quick deletion
 + Slow search (Slow search due to having to traverse many nodes to get to the node you are looking for)...

+.

+**_Doubly Linked List:_**
++ They consist of nodes containing two links to its next and previous node.
++ It has 2 pointers to be able to move in both forward and backward direction.
++ It has a pointer to a unique head node, acting as the first node in the list.
++ It has a pointer to a single tail node, which acts as the last node in the list.
++ The pointers at the beginning of the list must be updated after adding or removing the header.
++ The pointers at the end of the list must be updated after adding or removing the tail.
++ The pointers of the surrounding nodes must be updated after removing from the middle of the list.

+## Compare

+**Singly Linked List:**
++ Singly Linked List is less memory consuming, through the implementation we also see that the implemet is simpler, the insertion and deletion operations are also simpler.
++ It is only possible to iterate or traverse the list in one direction, so if we lose the pointer to this single list we can lose the single list in memory forever.

+**Doubly Linked List:**
+It is possible to iterate from both sides, the search can be faster because it can be manipulated from both sides but will consume more memory.

+### Conclusion

+We can use Singly Linked List in case we have little memory or memory is really expensive and need to be careful when using memory, otherwise Doubly Linked List is a suitable choice.